shakacode/shakapacker/README.md

 # Shakapacker

-_Official, actively maintained fork of [rails/webpacker](https://github.com/rails/webpacker).
-Internal naming for `shakapacker` will continue to use `webpacker` where possible.
-Notably, the NPM package name is `shakapacker`._
+_Official, actively maintained successor to [rails/webpacker](https://github.com/rails/webpacker).
+Internal naming for `shakapacker` will continue to use `webpacker` where possible for v6.
+ShakaCode stands behind long-term maintainence and development of this project for the Rails community._

 * See [V6 Upgrade](./docs/v6_upgrade.md) for upgrading from v5 or prior v6 releases.

 [![Ruby specs](https://github.com/shakacode/shakapacker/workflows/Ruby%20specs/badge.svg)](https://github.com/shakacode/shakapacker/actions)